Augmented reality (AR) apps might sound futuristic, but consumers and marketers are catching onto the trend much more than you might think.

 Brands can incorporate Snapchat marketing and AR into their strategy by creating a presence and also investing in branded filters.
 Find out more about how to use Snapchat to promote your business.

-Another iOS-exclusive AR app, Wanna Kicks is narrow in its scope.
+Another top AR app, Wanna Kicks is narrow in its scope.
 Designed specifically for sneaker lovers, Wanna Kicks puts virtual versions of footwear on your feet.
-You can see what they actually look like if you were to wear them – from any angle.
+You can see what they actually look like if you were to wear them—from any angle.

 And because this demographic is so socially driven, of course there’s a built-in option to share on social and solicit friends’ feedback.

-AR gives consumers a new, multi-dimensional way to research and interact with products before making a purchase.
-This list is just 10 of the top augmented reality apps available.
-There are tons more, too – from third-party apps that ecommerce brands can use to boast their wares to branded experiences that add another customer touchpoint.
+This list is just 11 of the top augmented reality apps available.
+There are tons more—from third-party apps that ecommerce brands can use to boast their wares to branded experiences that add another customer touchpoint.
+Try different apps and use the one that suits you to give consumers a new multidimensional way to research and interact with your products.